BinaryMuse/node-resque-info/README.md

 `ResqueJob`
 -----------

-`ResqueJob` represents a queued Resque job.
+`ResqueJob` represents a Resque job that is waiting in a queue to be processed, being processed by a worker, or has failed during processing.
 It differs from the other classes in that it does not require a `ResqueEnvironment` instance to be created; it is simply a set of data.

 ```javascript
 var job = new resqueInfo.ResqueJob(properties);